Epilepsy, sometimes called a seizure disorder, refers to a

 About 1% of the general population has epilepsy, three-fourths of

 whom develop it before the age of twenty-one.
-Of diagnosed
+Of those diagnosed

 80% will have a good control of seizures through medication;